 - In a medium pan, heat chicken broth.

 - Add ginger and garlic and simmer for 5 minutes.

 - Add salt and pepper.

 - Whisk eggs in a small bowl.

-- Remove the broth from the heat and add the eggs, whisking constantly to create little egg ribbons or drops.
-Whisk in sliced green onions and butter for taste.
+- Remove the broth from the heat and add the eggs, whisking slowly and gently to create little egg ribbons or drops.

 - Serve immediately.
 Top with additional green onions for garnish if desired.